Cosmo-Tech/cosmotech-api-python-client/docs/ConnectorApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Get the details of an connector
+        # Get the details of a connector
         api_response = api_instance.find_connector_by_id(connector_id)
         pprint(api_response)
     except cosmotech_api.ApiException as e: